 The more items you have in one box or container, the more likely they are to bump and knock around.
 Keeping stacks small will also ensure you can comfortably lift boxes of china without any drops.
 Fill excess space with packing paper or bubble wrap to avoid movement.

 Label your boxes so you know what you’re reaching for and don’t have to unwrap everything and risk damage to find what you’re looking for.
+Grab a marker pen from here.

 Now keep your furniture safe during storage with these tips, because goodness knows your couch isn’t going to clean itself (darn lazy couch).